Southern resident orcas: Relationship with the Lummi Nation

 Due to pollution, lack of prey, and previous whaling efforts, the orcas’ populations have recently been in decline.
-The Lummi have been making efforts using Traditional Ecological Knowledge (TEK) to support the orca population.
+The Lummi have been making efforts using Traditional Ecological Knowledge to support the orca population.
 They are concerned about the future of the orcas if environmental issues that negatively impact the orcas continue to persist, and have been seeking support from agencies with the government to work harder in upholding the integrity of orca populations.

 J17, or Princess Angeline, is one such orca that has been under the care of the Lummi people in recent years.
-Before J17 passed away in 2019, the Lummi people practiced orca feeding ceremonies with J17.
+Before J17 died in 2019, the Lummi people practiced orca feeding ceremonies with J17.
 The ceremony for the spiritual feeding involves first leaving the mainland on a boat to find a proper location.
 Next is the releasing of live and dead salmon, the live salmon to feed J17, and the dead salmon to honor the qwe'lhol mechen ancestors.
 The purpose of the ceremony is to hope that the condition of the orcas improves as well as to honor the orcas' ancestors.
 In relation to such feedings, Lummi matriarch Raynell Morris has explained that "Here at Lummi when we see a relative starving, we don’t go in and do medical tests to see how much they are starving.
 We know they are and we do the right thing and we feed them."